 Leftovers the following day are coveted because the soup has continued to thicken and the gravy gets even better flavor the second day.

 You will feel like a pioneer making this traditional meal.
 Add a salad if desired, but I find there is no need for anything else.
 Very filling and healthy.

-All photos taken by Denise McGill.
+All photos were taken by Denise McGill.

-Alternate Chicken and Dumpling recipes
+Alternate Chicken and Dumpling Recipes

 The first video recipe adds potatoes, which seems a nice addition.
 They both roll their dumplings thinner than I like to have mine but it's all good.